code-matt/react-native-replaykit/README.md

 ```
 import RNRK from 'react-native-replaykit'

+RNRK.initialize() // you need to call this before using RNRK and only once during app's life.

 RNRK.startRecording() // starts the recording

 RNRK.stopRecording() // stops the recording and saves it <- Same as pressing Stop in blue bar up top